-Part of Peri-Urban Councils Victoria, Moorabool Shire faces a significant financial challenge in funding this population growth from its current rates base.
+Part of the Peri-Urban Group of Rural Councils, Moorabool Shire faces a significant financial challenge in funding this population growth from its current rates base.

 For instance, Moorabool Shire is responsible for maintaining and building a road network that stretches the equivalent distance from Melbourne to Newcastle.
-However, it has less than one third of the rates revenue that regional city councils can access to fund its road construction and maintenance requirements.
-The financial challenge will be exacerbated in peri-urban shires like Moorabool, as the burden of service provision will fall disproportionally on them in the future.
+However it has less than one third of the rates revenue that regional city councils can access to fund its road construction and maintenance requirements.
+The financial challenge will be exacerbated in peri-urban Shires like Moorabool, as the burden of service provision will fall disproportionally on them in the future.

 To 2031, the peri-urban region is forecast to grow by an average of 45.3%.
 By way of comparison, other better funded regional councils, with larger revenue streams, will experience growth of 26.7%.
-The shire's unprecedented and sustained growth presents significant infrastructure challenges for both existing gap funding and new infrastructure to cater to the growing population's needs and expectations.
+The Shire's unprecedented and sustained growth presents significant infrastructure challenges for both existing gap funding and new infrastructure to cater to the growing population's needs and expectations.